dgroomes/llm-api-playground/tool-calling/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Consider using a local LLM but using OpenAI-compatible APIs, like Ollama or LM Studio.
 I don't want to deal with an API key for this simple example.
+* [ ] HOLD (I need more debuggability/auditing) More examples in the tic-tac-toe prompt.
+It's surprising how bad the LLM is at tic-tac-toe, mostly o4-mini, although even 4o is not great.
+I know that the table-styled Nushell output is probably confusing it, and I could strip it out, but I like this as a reminder about how fragile real world an integration is.
+Good example to try more examples (few shot).
+Let's see what happens.
+I want to explore some variations, but I'm really trying to make an eval (though interesting, I would want more scaffolding and design around that, though maybe simple is better).
+Update: wow, o1 is failing at this much more than I anticipated.
+I asked it to create some examples and in the second example it described "X wins in a quick diagonal" but then proceeded to place Xs in the left column and Os extending in a dowright diagonal and even asserting "X completes diagonal from (0, a) to (2, c)" but that path is literally X, O and O. I'm going to just drop the Nushell table-style and do raw characters (`X`, `O` and `-`).
+UPDATE 2: Wow, this isn't any better. gpt4o botched the game pretty badly.
+I think I need the many examples.
+Also I'm tempted to log the full history for debugging.